Transcendental meditation exercise – Transcend The Tack

 Try this meditation exercise at home to pierce the veil of tack and see the divine in any object of your choice.
 Garden gnomes are perfect.

-In the art of Zen meditation, one can learn to focus so intensely on the everyday world that the act of focusing, in and of itself, creates its own special sense of transcendence.
+With the art of focused meditation, one can learn to focus so intensely on the everyday world that the act of focusing, in and of itself, creates its own special sense of transcendence.
 With the ‘transcending tack’ meditation exercise you’ll begin exploring this type of experience for yourself by focusing on some of the more bizarre aspects of the world in which we live.

 Begin this meditation exercise by visiting a local museum (either a cultural or natural history museum).
 You can’t find a museum?
 Then if worst comes to worst you can substitute the museum with your local bookshop or library.